open/close all folders

 The Danvers (Pre-Crisis & Post-Crisis)

-Pre-Crisis Fred and Ethel Danvers were the adoptive parents of Linda Lee/Kara Zor-El and Secret Keepers for her role as Supergirl.
+Pre-Crisis Fred and Edna Danvers were the adoptive parents of Linda Lee/Kara Zor-El and Secret Keepers for her role as Supergirl.
 Post-Crisis Fred and Sylvia Danvers were the biological parents of Linda Danvers (Supergirl II) who had a much more traumatic time dealing with their daughter's super identity largely due to her merger with Matrix.

 Pre-Crisis Dick Wilson was an orphan Linda Lee befriended until he was adopted by the Malvernes.
 Post-Crisis Dick Malverne is a new guy who moved to Leesburg.

 - Expy: Of Lois Lane and Lana Lang.

 - Have We Met?: When the Post-Crisis version of Dick first meet Linda, they both felt a sense of deja vu, as if they've known each other in a previous life.